elisawarner/Google_Scholar_Comparator/README.md

 *Regenerated from my previous git folder called "Final_Project"*

 **What it does:**
 * Accepts multiple Google Scholar search terms separated by a comma (up to 5 is suitable for the graphic).
 Returns a graphic of boxplots to describe the distribution of number of citations for top 50 search results for Google Scholar in that field.
-Also returns a table for each topic of the top 5 Google Scholar publications for each topic, including the title, authors, year, journal, and number of citations
+Also returns a table for each topic of the top 5 Google Scholar publications for each topic, including the title, authors, year, journal, link to the paper, and number of citations
 * Adds every unique entry into a database of publications.
 Two databases are created:
   1. A database of search terms
   2. A database of publications, with a foreign key connected to search terms